-Concentrating sunshine produces high-temperature engines that have to use expensive high-temperature metals and, while a lot of research has been done in this area, no commercial products are available in the market today.
+Concentrating sunshine produces high-temperature engines that must use expensive high-temperature metals and, while a lot of research has been done in this area, no commercial products are available in the market today.

 Deep Space Nuclear Powered Stirling Engines

 Stirling engines can run on any form of heat.
-As far as the engine is concerned, heat from a nuclear isotope is as good as any other form of heat.
+As far as the engine is concerned, heat from a nuclear isotope is as good as any other kind of heat.

 This has been well researched in what is called Stirling radioisotope generators for use in space exploration.

 Important When Satellites Aren’t Close to the Sun

 It’s easy to think that solar cells can be used everywhere in space, but they can’t.

 As a satellite flies further away from the orbit of the Earth around the Sun, the solar density is simply not enough to power the electronics in the satellite and you need another method for producing power.

 Stirling engines have been developed for this application, using a radioactive isotope as the heat source connected to a Stirling engine.